egor7/blog-1/csv/csv.md

 ![operations on array columns](pic/array.png)

-I split the expression to multiple lines for readability, but from the shell's perspective it is still a single command.
+I split the expression into multiple lines for readability, but from the shell’s perspective it is still a single command.

-The each-both operator (`'`) needs to be escaped and we need to use ANSI-C quoting, hence the `$` before the opening quotation mark.
+The Each iterator (`'`) needs to be escaped and we need to use ANSI-C quoting, hence the `$` before the opening quotation mark.

 ### Join
-Joining two CSV files already supported by Linux command `join`.
-Command `csvjoin` goes further and support all types of SQL joins inner, left, right and outer. kdb+ also supports these classic join operations.
+Joining two CSV files is already supported by Linux command `join`.
+Command `csvjoin` goes further and supports all types of SQL joins: inner, left, right and outer.
+Q also supports these classic join operations.

-For time series there is another type of joins that are frequently used.
+For timeseries another type of join is frequently used.
 This is called [asof](https://code.kx.com/q/ref/asof/) and its generalization [window join](https://code.kx.com/q/ref/wj/).
 If you have two streams of data and the times are different then asof join can merge the two streams.

 Let me demonstrate the usage of window join in a real-life scenario to profile distributed processes.
 Our main process sends request to worker processes.
 Each request results in multiple tasks.
 We store the `start` and `end` times of the requests and the `start` times and `duration` of the tasks.
 We would like to see the ratio of times the worker devoted to each request.
-Due to network delay start time of a task happens after the start time of a request.
-An example of the main process data is below.
+Due to network delay, the start time of a task follows the start time of a request.
+An example of the main process’ data is below.

 | requestID | workerID | start | end |
 | ---: | ---: | ---: | ---: |